oPensyLar/device-monitor-dashboard/README.md

  - (1/27/2018) Added python 3 compatibility
  - (10/27/2017) Updated UI, noty.js
  - (9/25/2017) Add support for custom names
- - (6/3/2017) Now providing a docker image instead of building your own
  - (5/27/2017) - Please see https://github.com/shaggyloris/Device-Monitor-Dashboard for extended functionality.
    - Integrated SQLite DB, all controlled via web UI, API functionality to return JSON.
  - (5/6/17) Added validation of OS for script to run